viklund/courses/rnaseq/labs/isoform-denovo.md

    cp -r /proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles/ .

-Now they can also be downloaded from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles/)
+They can also be downloaded from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles/).

 Download a few of them and compare the experiments to see if you can identify different isoforms.
-How does the de novo assembled transcripts compare to the reference based isoform detection program.
+How does the de novo assembled transcripts compare to the reference based isoform detection program?

-Now that you have all the bam files in with individual names try to view them in IGV.
-For how to view files in IGV you can view this [tutorial](IGV.md)
+Now that you have all the bam files in with individual names, try to view them in IGV.
+For how to view files in IGV, see this [tutorial](IGV).
 First have a look on the  two bamfiles that contains the assemblies of all reads from all twelve timepoints with the trinity assemblers.
 They have the names ``RAB11FIP5_trinity.Trinity._hg_19_STAR.bam``.